socketry/protocol-http/guides/getting-started/readme.md

 # => {"q"=>"kittens"}
 ```

-This implemenation may be merged with {ruby Protocol::HTTP::Reference} or removed in the future.
+This implementation may be merged with {ruby Protocol::HTTP::Reference} or removed in the future.